mbannour/MongoScala3Codecs/README.md

 - **Non-Case Classes**: Only case classes are supported; non-case classes are not compatible.
 - **Scala 3 Requirement**: The library relies on Scala 3 macros for codec generation and requires a Scala 3 project.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+Main Developer: Mohamed Ali Bannour
+Email: med.ali.bennour@gmail.com